Ernanm280/azure-network-protocols/README.md

 - Filter for ICMP traffic in Wireshark.
 - Retrieve the private IP address of the Linux VM and attempt to ping it from the Windows 10 VM.
 - Observe ping requests and replies within Wireshark.
-- From the Windows 10 VM, open Command Line or PowerShell, and ping a public website (e.g., `www.google.com`).
-- observe the traffic in WireShark

   For this part of the lab, I observed ICMP traffic using Wireshark on my Windows 10 virtual machine.
 I used Remote Desktop Protocol (RDP) from my Windows computer to connect to the Windows 10 VM in Azure.
 Once being connected, I installed and opened Wireshark, then started a packet capture and applied the ICMP filter so only ICMP traffic would be shown.
 Next, I obtained the private IP address of the Linux VM and used Command Prompt on the Windows 10 VM to ping it.
 While the ping was running, I observed the ICMP echo request and echo reply packets in Wireshark.
 This is important beacuse it confirmed that communication between the two virtual machines was successful.
 This allowed me see how ICMP is used to test connectivity between systems within the virtual network.